 These reflexive motor patterns consist of involuntary responses that should remain present for short periods of time to assist in development.
 The rooting reflex enables a baby to turn toward its food source.
 The Moro reflex is designed as a basic protective response.
 The asymmetric tonic neck reflex sets the stage for eye/hand coordination.
 After several months, these primitive patterns should fade to the background – or become “integrated” – making way for voluntary motor control.

-While these primitive reflexes are essential for survival in the early stages of life, if they persist or remain “unintegrated,” they can affect a child’s ability to develop higher-level developmental and motor skills.
+While these primitive reflexes, as assessed in occupational therapy, are essential for survival in the early stages of life, if they persist or remain “unintegrated,” they can affect a child’s ability to develop higher-level developmental and motor skills.

 The courses are suitable for: